 Dr. Shruti Chaturvedi is an Assistant Professor of Medicine at Johns Hopkins.
 She received her medical degree from Maulana Azad Medical College, University of Delhi, India.
 She then completed a residency in Internal Medicine at the Cleveland Clinic, Cleveland, OH, and a fellowship in Hematology and Oncology at Vanderbilt University, Nashville, TN.
 She has additionally obtained a Master of Science in Clinical Investigation (MSCI) degree from Vanderbilt University.

-Dr. Chaturvedi specializes in the care of adults with non-malignant hematologic disorders including immune cytopenias such as immune thrombocytopenia, autoimmune hemolytic anemia, thrombotic thrombocytopenic purpura, bleeding and clotting disorders, and anemias.
-Her research is focused on improving the care of patients with thrombotic microangiopathies with a focus on long term sequelae, evaluating mechanisms and treatments for severe sickle cell phenotypes such as acute chest syndrome, and the role of genetic variation in sickle cell complications and thrombotic disorders.
+Dr. Chaturvedi specializes in the care of adults with non-malignant hematologic disorders including thrombocytopenic purpura, atypical hemolytic uremic syndrome, antiphospholpiid syndrome, immune thrombocytopenia, autoimmune hemolytic anemia, thrombotic, other bleeding and clotting disorders, and anemias.
+Her research is focused on improving the care of patients with thrombotic microangiopathies with a focus on long term sequelae, and the role of complement activation and genetic variations in thrombotic disorders.